morancium/morancium/README.md

 # Hi there! 👋 I'm Ashish Singh

 🎓 Chemical Engineering graduate from IIT Roorkee with a passion for AI/ML and Computer Vision
-💼 Currently working as a Data Science Analyst at Accordion, Hyderabad
+💼 Currently working as an AI Product Associate at REAX
 🌱 Always learning and exploring new technologies in AI/ML space

 ## About Me